Malanje Angola Travel Guide

 Quatro de Fevereiro International Airport (LAD) in Luanda serves as Angola's main international gateway.
 All international travelers arrive here first.
 Malanje Airport (MAL) is a domestic airport connecting Malanje city to Luanda and other Angolan cities.

 TAAG Angola Airlines, the national carrier, operates domestic flights from Luanda (LAD) to Malanje (MAL).
 This is the primary common and reliable air link.
-Schedules can vary, but TAAG typically has a few flights per week.
+Schedules can vary, but TAAG typically provides several flights per week.
 While other smaller airlines might operate charter flights, TAAG is the main scheduled passenger service.

-Find affordable flights and track price drops via Dollar Flight Club or compare choices on Skyscanner.
+Find affordable flights and track price drops via Dollar Flight Club or compare options on Skyscanner.

-Malanje Airport (MAL) is small, with limited facilities; expect minimal waiting facilities and check-in counters.
+Malanje Airport (MAL) is small, with basic amenities; expect minimal waiting facilities and check-over the counter.

 Luanda Airport (LAD) offers more extensive facilities, including currency exchange, car rental, shops, and dining options.